SoryRawyer/theremini/README.md

 ### theremini — a theremin using rust and arduino

+you can read more about this project on [my blog](https://blog.sory.biz/posts/theremini-1/).

 given a frequency and amplitude, generate f32 samples
 uses:
 - [cpal](https://github.com/tomaka/cpal) to make the samples audible